Magicspell/Programming-Challanges/README.md

 This was very informative to do, and was my first time porting from js to python (the superior language).

+## DotsAndSpots
+A simulation of a "war" between two colors, blue and red.
+There are gray squares the will create a new starting point for the color that touches it first.
+Holding left-click will draw new circles, scroll-wheel withh change color to draw, and right-click creates a gray square.

 ## Sim#4
 Messing around with lines and endpoints.